SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 2. What is value of timeout when a middle-end server tries to get a request from the master?
 3. What is the optimal ratio of front-end and middle-end servers?
 The optimal value might different under different load pattern.

-Thus, designing a auto-scalable system is not only about algorithma dn strategies.
-We also need to carefully study the load pattern and conduct some experiments to determine how we should tweark our system.
+Designing an auto-scalable system is not only about algorithms and strategies.
+We also need to carefully study the load pattern and conduct some experiments to determine how we should tweak our system.